The City Museum

 Charles II.

-There is also a lovely courtyard with peacocks wandering around.
+There is also a lovely garden and courtyard with peacocks wandering around.

 When: 10AM-6PM (Closed Mondays)